An Economic Recovery Program—Theirs vs. Mine

 I. Paid Medical Leave

-A 14 day paid medical leave until vaccines for the virus are generally available, eligible for:
+A 14-day paid medical leave until vaccines for the virus are generally available, with eligibility for:

 II.
 Company Reimbursement for Paid Medical Leave

 Paid Medical Leave costs should be reimbursed by the federal government to companies with fewer than 500 workers.
 Reimbursement by tax credits for companies with more than 50 employees; and by means of direct subsidy payments for companies with fewer than 50.